At a glance.

 Amplifier effect of local leadership.

-When The Hunger Project trains one person, the ripple effect it catalyzes is far-reaching: to their children and spouses, to their neighbors and to the wider community.
+Trained community leaders, known as animators, in turn train their fellow community members.
+Thus, when The Hunger Project trains one person, the ripple effect it catalyzes is far-reaching: to their children and spouses, to their neighbors and to the wider community.
 This is the power of investing in community leadership.

 Progress is made when we work together.

 It will take all of us to achieve the sustainable end of hunger.
-That’s why we were thrilled when the UN announced the Global Goals for Sustainable Development including the goal of zero Hunger.
+That’s why we were thrilled when the UN announced the Global Goals for Sustainable Development, including the goal of Zero Hunger.

 Make change happen.
 Invest in people.